idiap/RawSpeechClassification/README.md

 ## Installation

-To install the legacy code for Tensorflow 1.12 and CUDA 9.0:
+To install the legacy code for Python 3.6, Tensorflow 1.10 and CUDA 9.0, run:

 ```bash
 conda env create -f conda/legacy.yaml